Books read in 2015

 -Aquele Que Repousa Na Eternidade, Luís Felipe Silva (8.1.15)

 Lovecraftian pastiche involving Fernão de Magalhães, AKA Ferdinand Magellan, and Arthur Machen, among other things.
-A neat read, and something that'd be good to see translated into English.
+A neat read, and

 -The Moon is a Harsh Mistress, Robert A. Heinlein (8.4.15)

 Prior to this I'd only read Starship Troopers, which left me cold.
-Despite some of its politics, this book did not have that effect.
-A fun read, and it made for good discussion at the sci-fi book club.
+Despite some of its politics, this book did not have that

 -The Tijuana Book of the Dead, Luis Alberto Urrea (8.11.15)